 Currently, we are only offering a full-time program and do not offer evening classes or part-time options.

 Which campus houses the program?

 The program and all its courses are held at the Burnaby campus.

-Who is the target audience for this "professional" program?
+Who is the target audience for this program?

-By "professional" we are referring to program graduates who will be looking for jobs in industry once they complete their degree.
+Graduates of our program will be looking for jobs in industry once they complete their degree.
 This is not a research-oriented master's program.
-Our recruitment efforts are focused on students who have sufficient computing science backgrounds.
+Our recruitment efforts are focused on students who have sufficient computer science backgrounds.

-What is the tuition fee structure for the Professional Master's in Computer Science?
+What is the tuition fee structure for this program?